FAQs and Answers

 Postpartum doula services can include day and/or night shifts.

 During the day, I work directly in your home and assist with breastfeeding/bottle feeding, education, infant care, mother's recovery care, meal prep, light house cleaning, sibling care, baby wearing, baby massage tutorials, running errands, bringing you coffee, and more!
 I spend a lot of time listening to new moms (and partners!) who need a nonjudgmental and non-medical ear.
 Having a professional to process birth, hormone and body changes, fears, and postpartum transition can make a big difference in those first months.

 I am not currently offering overnight support but can gladly refer you to other wonderful overnight doulas in the area upon request!

 What if COVID policies don’t allow doulas at my birth?

 With so many changes during this time, it can be hard to predict hospital regulations.
 Most hospitals and birthing centers regulate support people to 2 persons- often 1 partner and 1 doula.
 Some local hospitals allow up to 3 people, but it is important to discuss regulations with your care provider.
 In cases where I am unable to attend (you have 2 other important people present, or things ever change), I support you over Zoom, Facetime, phone, and/or text, usually with help from your present birth team.
 If you are laboring at home before moving to your birth location, I come to your home and provide in person comfort measures there, then continue virtual support from there.

 What areas do you commute to?

-I travel within the Greater Sacramento area, within a 45 minute commute time.
+I travel within the Greater Sacramento area, within a 25 mile commute from Sacramento.
 In cases with a longer commute time, I charge a travel fee starting at $15.